 In 2002, we installed installed seismic restraints to keep some Burnside Bridge sections from coming apart in an earthquake.

 Now the Earthquake Ready Burnside Bridge project is studying options to upgrade or replace the bridge.
-We've narrowed it down to four alternatives, and are conducting an environmental review to determine the best option.
+We've narrowed it down to three alternatives, and are conducting an environmental review to determine the best option.